IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

   create the **trips**, **weather**, and **connections** databases for the cacheing code to work properly.

-  Alternately, you can run the following commands with your cloudant URL (You can found it in your cloudantDB credentials) to create the databases.
+  Alternately, you can run the following commands with your cloudant URL (You can go to https://console.ng.bluemix.net/dashboard/apps/ and found it in your mycloudant service credentials) to create the databases.

   ```bash
   curl -k -X PUT {your-cloudantURL}/trips